mesosphere/dcos-docs-site/pages/services/spark/v1.1.0-2.1.1/hdfs/index.md

 For DC/OS HDFS, these configuration files are served at `http://api.<hdfs>.marathon.l4lb.thisdcos.directory/v1/endpoints` where `<hdfs>` is the name of the HDFS package configured at installation.

-# HDFS Kerberos
+# Spark on HDFS Kerberos

 You can access external (i.e. non-DC/OS) Kerberos-secured HDFS clusters from Spark on Mesos.

-## HDFS Configuration

 Once you've set up a Kerberos-enabled HDFS cluster, configure Spark to connect to it.
 See instructions [here](#hdfs).

 ## Installation

-1. A krb5.conf file tells Spark how to connect to your KDC.
+1. A `krb5.conf` file tells Spark how to connect to your KDC.
 Base64 encode this file:

         $ cat krb5.conf | base64